 THE AWKWARD PHOTO SHOOT

 Another super important subject that I always consider when I’m putting together a look and constructing a goddess outfit, are the accessories.
-I’m a details girl, and the kind of jewelry I choose is just as important as everything else.
+I’m a details girl, and what I wear for jewelry is just as important as everything else.
 I love my accessories, and these are the ones I chose for this look…

 Thanks so much lifewithlilred for proposing this joint goddess-bonding article.
 This was actually super fun and I appreciate the opportunity to explore a bit more of my vulnerabilities, my insecurities, my quirks, and my true beauty.
 No matter our brand of woman, I think taking the time to explore our femininity and our appearance is a super spiritual act, and yet grounded in the sensuous body.
 This activity tagged all of the chakras for me (from root to crown) and I feel so complete after writing this post.
 I seriously can’t wait to do another one of these with you!
 Tag, I’m it!